"We've Disabled MFA for You": An Evaluation of the Security and Usability of Multi-Factor Authentication Recovery Deployments: Related Work

 A more recent work by Lyastani et al. evaluated 85 websites regarding their \mfa{} usability by creating accounts and evaluating their \mfa{} communication and settings.
 They found that \mfa{} implementations are largely inconsistent between different websites, and that many designs have previously been identified as obstructive or problematic~\cite{lyastani2023systematic}.

-Overall, previous work shows that the usability often depends on the \mfa{} method used, \eg{}, SMS OTPs are often faster and more usable than hardware keys, although they are known to be less secure.
+Overall, previous work shows that the usability depends on the \mfa{} method used, \eg{}, SMS OTPs are often faster and more usable than hardware keys, although they are known to be less secure.
 Additionally, users commonly struggle with setup and continued usage, obstructing widespread voluntary adoption of \mfa{}.
 While our work does not investigate user sentiments, we discuss the user experience of \mfa{} methods and recovery procedures, and how website and service providers communicate \mfa{} and its security benefits for online security.
-To the best of our knowledge, we are the first to set up accounts and the corresponding recovery procedures to gather first-hand experiences of methods deployed on the web.